filippo-ferrari/website/content/post/oneplus-6t-postmarketos/index.md

 - notification sounds when receiving a new message (if browser is open and WhatsApp is a loaded page)
 - access to settings

-Stuff that dosen't work include:
+Stuff that doesn't work include:
 - visual notification on the phone screen when a message is received (The browser is the one that would need to send that notification)
-- sending vocal messages (I was able to give the broser permissions but the issue now relies in the input device, i think)
+- sending vocal messages (I was able to give the browser permissions but the issue now relies in the input device, i think)
 - making and receiving calls

 I have no interest in using features such as: status updates, channels, communities and so on, so i didn't test any of those.